-Johnny Depp and Marilyn Manson Have A Long History Of Opposing Witch Hunts
+Johnny Depp And Marilyn Manson Have A Long History Of Opposing Witch Hunts

 Johnny Depp is a disappointment to Hadley Freeman, a writer for The Guardian who confided in an opinion piece that she was very disillusioned with Depp after holding a powerful crush for many years.
 Reducing Johnny to a cliche, “sensitive maverick,” she admits she believes the gossip, and no longer holds affection For Depp.

-“When Depp’s now ex-wife, Amber Heard, accused him last year of being “verbally and physically abusive” it was horrible in a shocking way.
+“When Depp’s now ex-wife, Amber Heard, accused him last year of being ‘verbally and physically abusive’ it was horrible in a shocking way.
 But the recent lawsuit revelations from his former business managers about the way he managed to blow through his money were just horrible in an embarrassing way.”

-Marilyn Manson, Alice Cooper and others who actually know Johnny Depp, however, are not disillusioned.
+Marilyn Manson, Alice Cooper, and others who actually know Johnny Depp, however, are not disillusioned.
 Marilyn and Johnny are as close as ever.
 Fans must choose who to believe.

 Johnny Depp and Marilyn Manson are friends who oppose modern day witch hunts and crucifixions, but is Depp experiencing both in his own life?